speedment/speedment-doc/pages/crud.md

     );
 ```

-Here is another example where we instead return the sum outside the transaction for later use:
+Here is another example that returns the sum outside the transaction for later use:

 ``` java
     long sumCount = txHandler.createAndApply(